suncoast-devs/handbook/lessons/cs-api-servers/index.md

 ## Accepting input

-When we were review APIs we said that APIs need to handle a few questions, the first was:
+When we were reviewing APIs we said that APIs need to handle a few questions, the first was:

 - What is the input that needs to be sent?